icdevs/Icdevs_mainsite/_posts/2023-02-07-Wasmer Motoko.md

 Call this program from:

 - A C# application that runs on windows.
 Upon clicking a button, the application should take input from the user and then show a windows modal with result of the motoko function.
 Another button should show the last message created using the the hello world function.
 - A Swift application that runs on MacOs.
 Upon clicking a button, the application should take input from the user and then show a MacOS modal with result of the motoko function.
 Another button should show the last message created using the the hello world function.
-You may need to bridge to a rust implemntation as described here: https://rymc.io/blog/2021/cacao-rs-macos-ios-rust/ as a swift wasmer implementation does not exist yet.
+You may need to bridge to a rust implementation as described here: https://rymc.io/blog/2021/cacao-rs-macos-ios-rust/ as a swift wasmer implementation does not exist yet.
 - A React-native application that runs on iOS and Android.
 Upon clicking a button, the application should take input from the user and then show a iOS/android modal with result of the motoko function.
 Another button should show the last message created using the the hello world function.
 - A Dart application that runs on android/iOS.
 Upon clicking a button, the application should take input from the user and then show a android/iOS modal with result of the motoko function.
 Another button should show the last message created using the the hello world function.

-See https://github.com/wasmerio/wasmer#-language-integrations for available languages and other documentatin
+See https://github.com/wasmerio/wasmer#-language-integrations for available languages and other documentation

 This bounty gives the opportunity to